 The Cardinal Hotel

 Complimentary accommodations and meals were provided by The Cardinal Hotel.
 No other compensation was received for this review.
 This post reflects the honest opinion of our experience without outside influence.
+This article was originally created on April 13, 2018.
+It has been maintained and updated (as of September 1, 2018) to reflect current viewpoints and North Carolina travel trends.

 Reynolds Building Fun Facts